opensensorhub/osh-docs/src/web/sensorweb-api/intro.md

     - /controls
       - /tasks
       - /status
-    - /featuresOfInterest
+    - /featuresOfInterest (sampling features or refs to sampled/domain feature)
-    - /members
+    - /members (for procedure groups)
   - **/datastreams**
     - /observations
   - **/observations**
   - **/features**
     - /history
-    - /members
+    - /members (for feature collections)

 REST calls are implemented with the 4 traditional HTTP operations + the PATCH operation for more efficient partial updates: